kdheepak/blog/content/23-technical-writing.md

 This also lets you work with your favourite text editor - Vim, Emacs, Atom.
 There are even TeX specific ones, such as TeXShop and Lyx.

-\LaTeX\ is free.
+$\LaTeX$ is free.
 Free as in beer and free as in freedom.
 You can have the confidence that your code and documents can survive possibly forever in its current format.
-The \LaTeX\ community is great and are very helpful towards beginners.
+The $\LaTeX$ community is great and are very helpful towards beginners.
-There are hundreds of packages that improve upon the functionality that \LaTeX\ provides.
+There are hundreds of packages that improve upon the functionality that $\LaTeX$ provides.
-There are packages like *TikZ* that let you to create high resolution print quality detailed diagrams, which I've seen used even outside a \LaTeX environment.
+There are packages like *TikZ* that let you to create high resolution print quality detailed diagrams, which I've seen used even outside a $\LaTeX$ environment.

-However, there is a barrier to entry which one must overcome in order to begin using \LaTeX.
+However, there is a barrier to entry which one must overcome in order to begin using $\LaTeX$.
 Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.
-The biggest problem with \LaTeX\ is probably the error messages.
+The biggest problem with $\LaTeX$ is probably the error messages.
 Most of the time they are near useless, and sometimes they are even borderline cryptic.

-Personally, I found learning how to work with \LaTeX\ extremely useful.
+Personally, I found learning how to work with $\LaTeX$ extremely useful.
 It challenged me to think about the structure of a document, and how I could convey information effectively not just through the final document, but also in the source material^[Having the ability to leave comments to myself or fellow collaborators that are filtered out of the final presentation can be very useful.].
 I also didn't think it was difficult.
 Solutions to my initial problems were only a quick Google search away.
 Tables were frustrating at first, but you get the hang of them over time.
-Equations are a joy to type in \LaTeX.
+Equations are a joy to type in $\LaTeX$.
 And the final product looks great!

 That said, the markup language is a bit too heavy for notetaking, and not particularly readable.